Mid-Market ERP Cost Comparison 2026: NetSuite vs Odoo vs Dynamics 365 vs SAP B1

 Why Most ERP Cost Comparisons Are Useless

-There is a second problem.
+There is a second problem, and it is the substantive one.
 Every erp pricing comparison mid-market buyers read focuses on license cost.
-License is 15 to 20 percent of what you actually pay.
-The other 80 to 85 percent lives in partner retainers, SaaS add-ons, BI tooling, and internal admin headcount.
+On the cost model behind this article, licence is 6 to 12 percent of what you actually pay for NetSuite.
+The rest lives in partner retainers, SaaS add-ons, BI tooling, and internal admin headcount.
 Comparing license lines is like comparing car purchase prices while ignoring fuel, insurance, and maintenance for five years.

 The only number that matters here is the 5-year total cost of ownership.
 Everything else is marketing.